-To test trip the Vista Underground Distribution Switchgear:
+To test trip the Vista SD Underground Distribution Switchgear:

 STEP 1.
 Click on the Test Trip tab and select the Test Trip menu.
-From the drop-down menu, select the Trip mode desired for the switchgear configuration.
-Only three-phase test trips are available for three-pole fault interrupters and only single-phase test trips are available for single-pole fault interrupters.
-See Figure 41.
+From the drop-down menu, select the trip mode desired for your configuration of switchgear.
+Vista SD Underground Distribution is only available in the Three-Phase trip mode.
+See Figure 31.
 A confirmation menu will appear asking "Test Trip Command to be Issued.
 OK to continue?"